farblos/wpg2dk/README.md

 highly non-trivial process, so I decided to better delegate that to ExifTool.  (incomplete) Use ExifTool's featues to select tags, files to process, etc.

+To avoid confusion: "Tags" in WPG and digiKam denote descriptive attributes that can be attached to media files, like geotags or people tags.
+In ExifTool, "tags" denote the smallest unit of metadata that can be processed.
+A metadata unit that contains a WPG tag is called "keyword" in ExifTool.

 ## Extracting the WPG Metadata